-Environmental Geomatics Option.
+Environmental Geomatics Minor.
 Environmental geomatics synthesizes a number of concepts and techniques, including remote sensing, spatial analysis, geographic information systems (GIS), and global positioning systems (GPS) that are used to improve the planning and management of natural resource systems.
 These techniques include the development of complex spatial databases from a wide range of data sources and the application of this information to solve environmental problems.
-The option is intended for students interested in pursuing professional careers in environmental planning/management, remote sensing, and geomatics, and provides a basis for graduate and professional studies.
-An environmental geomatics certificate program also is available for students in other programs of study as well as all options of this major.
+The minor is intended for students interested in pursuing professional careers in environmental planning/management, remote sensing, and geomatics, and provides a basis for graduate and professional studies.
+An environmental geomatics certificate program also is available for students in other programs of study as well as all minors of this major.

-Urban Forestry Option.
+Urban Forestry Minor.
 Urban and community forestry is the fastest growing segment of the forestry profession, especially in the northeast, where the total expenditure of time and money on community forestry (nursery, planting, pruning, removals, and line clearance) exceeds that spent on woodlands.
 This certificate is designed to provide students with the necessary credentials for employment by providing the fundamental knowledge and expertise required for this field. (see the Urban Forestry Certificate Program)

 Program Learning Goals

 - Understand, analyze, and incorporate natural features and systems in planning and land management practices.

 - Analyze and incorporate social, cultural, and behavioral factors in planning.

 - Understand the history of environmental planning and policy including contemporary and sustainable practices and their impact on people and the land.

 - Evaluate implications of institutions and policy in terms of their ability to shape sustainable regions.